 A low FICO score lowers your chances of being able to rent an apartment, get a cell phone, and qualify for a mortgage loan with a good interest rate.
 As a result, having a low credit score affects everything in your life.
 The good news is that you can improve your score by paying off any debt in collections.

-7. Pay off the credit card or loan with highest interest and balance.
+7. Pay off the credit card or loan with the lowest balance or highest interest rate.

 Gather all of your credit card info – current balance, minimum payment, and interest rate, per card.
 If you’re bad at math, don’t worry, here is a wonderful free tool that will calculate how long it will take to pay off your debt.